-PRIVATE OR PUBLIC STREETOR HIGHWAY ANY TYPE OFPRIVATE DRIVEWAY
+PRIVATE OR ANY TYPE OF

+PUBLIC STREET PRIVATE

+OR HIGHWAY DRIVEWAY

-Railroad D = 725 D = 325
+Railroad D = 725' D = 325'

-Approac M = 35 M = 25
+Approach M = 35 M = 25

-h L=8 L=6
+L = 8' L=6

 Where D' = Distance along rail Distance along rail

 Where M' = Distance from rail Distance from rail

-Where L' = Distance from edge Distance from
+Where L' = Distance from edge Distance from edge

-of pavement edgeof pavement
+of pavement of pavement

 - 1 The table assumes right angle intersections and straight major approach movements within the sight distance.
-Situations involving skewed intersections, curvilinear streets and other mitigating factors shall have sight distances, as determined by the Urban County Traffic Engineer. - 2 In the B-2, B-2A, and B-2B zones, the sight triangle maybe modified at signalized intersections, as determined bythe Urban County Traffic Engineer. - 3 Wire or chain link fences may be located within the sight triangle when approved by the Division of Traffic Engineering and the Division of Building Inspection upon a finding that visibility would not be impaired.
+Situations involving skewed intersections, curvilinear streets and other mitigating factors shall have sight distances, as determined by the Urban County Traffic Engineer. - 2 In the B-2, B-2A, and B-2B zones, the sight triangle may be modified at signalized intersections, as determined by the Urban County Traffic Engineer. - 3 Wire or chain link fences may be located within the sight triangle when approved by the Division of Traffic Engineering and the Division of Building Inspection upon a finding that visibility would not be impaired.

-3-4 AGRICULTURAL LAND USE EXEMPTIONS -

-Notwithstanding any other provision of this Zoning Ordinance, land which is used solely for agricultural use, as defined herein, shall have no regulations imposed as to building permits, certificates of occupancy, height, yard, or location requirements for agricultural buildings, except that a setback line of thirty feet shall be required for agricultural buildings for the protection of existing and proposed streets and highways; and that all buildings or structures in a designated floodway or floodplain, or which tend to increase flood heights or obstruct the flow of flood waters, may be fully regulated.
+3-4 AGRICULTURAL LAND USE EXEMPTIONS - Notwithstanding any other provision of this Zoning Ordinance, land which is used solely for agricultural use, as defined herein, shall have no regulations imposed as to building permits, certificates of occupancy, height, yard, or location requirements for agricultural buildings, except that a setback line of thirty feet shall be required for agricultural buildings for the protection of existing and proposed streets and highways; and that all buildings or structures in a designated floodway or floodplain, or which tend to increase flood heights or obstruct the flow of flood waters, may be fully regulated.
+Any parcel of land used for an which tend to increase flood heights or obstruct the flow of flood waters, may be fully regulated.
 Any parcel of land used for an urban agricultural use with the Urban Service Area, as defined herein, shall also be exempt from use restrictions listed in each zone, but buildings proposed for such uses shall be subject to building permit, zoning setback, floodplain setback and certificate of occupancy requirements contained herein.